 - Look at them, making direct eye contact

-- Drop off/pick up from a party at night, knocking on the front door and going in
+- Drop off/pick up from a party at night right outside (not two streets away) – even better, ring on the doorbell and go in

 - Hug, kiss or call them by their nickname in public

 - Ask a teacher a question at a parents’ evening

 - Turn up unexpectedly (anywhere)

 - Just exist